quii/learn-go-with-tests/http-server.md

 ### `http.HandlerFunc`

-Earlier we explored that the `Handler` interface is what we need to implement in order to make a server. _Typically_ we do that by creating a `struct` and make it implement the interface.
+Earlier we explored that the `Handler` interface is what we need to implement in order to make a server. _Typically_ we do that by creating a `struct` and make it implement the interface by implementing its own ServeHTTP method.
 However the use-case for structs is for holding data but _currently_ we have no state, so it doesn't feel right to be creating one.

 [HandlerFunc](https://golang.org/pkg/net/http/#HandlerFunc) lets us avoid this.